airtkey/UM980-diy-/README.md

+#  GNSS Basestation
-#  UM980 GNSS Module with a Raspberry Pi Zero 2WH & 3D Printable Case
+## with UM980 GNSS Module with a Raspberry Pi Zero 2WH & 3D Printable Case

 This repository contains a 3D-printable case specifically designed for the **UM980 GNSS module**.
 It’s part of a DIY GNSS miner setup and is ideal for projects such as Onocoy.